 Your implemention must support all

-Dequeue operations except insertion in (worst-case) constant time; insertion can take longer every now and then (when you need to grow the array), but overall all insertion operations must be constant amortized time as discussed in lecture.
+Deque operations except insertion in (worst-case) constant time; insertion can take longer when you need to grow the array, but overall all insertion operations must be constant amortized time as discussed in lecture.

 You should provide a